Home » Coil’s History 2004-2010

-Gavin W. Semple wrote his recollections of John Balance and his funeral for Furfur, which accompanied the 2015 expanded edition of David Keenan’s England’s Hidden Reverse, and entitled it “The 23rd of Always – Jhonn Balance’s last performance.”
+Gavin W. Semple wrote his recollections of John Balance and his funeral for Furfur, which accompanied the 2015 expanded edition of David Keenan’s England’s Hidden Reverse, and titled it “The 23rd of Always – Jhonn Balance’s last performance.”
 He published it on his website free to read, which you can find in full here.